"Best lunch in Minnesota" - The Star Tribune

-FIKA at the American Swedish Institute, which embraces the spirit of fika, is an award-winning café that brings the best of new Nordic-inspired cuisine to Minneapolis-St.Paul.
+FIKA at the American Swedish Institute is an award-winning café which embraces the spirit of the Swedish fika, bringing the best of new Nordic-inspired cuisine to Minneapolis-St.Paul, Minnesota and the region.
 Led by Executive Chef Blake Meier, FIKA offers a seasonally inspired menu dedicated to regional ingredients and Scandinavian traditions.

-Guests can enjoy coffee with fortitude, espresso, egg tarts and Swedish-inspired house-made pastries for breakfast; artful salads, soups, signature dishes such as Swedish meatballs and gravlax, modern interpretations of open-face sandwiches and specialty dishes for lunch and dinner.
-A finely curated selection of beer, wine, house-made aquavit and specialty cocktails is available throughout the week.
+At ASI's FIKA, you can enjoy coffee with fortitude, egg tarts and Swedish-inspired pastries for fika and breakfast.
+It is the perfect place for a morning lunch meeting.
+We are also known for our lunches, serving artful salads, house-made soups, signature dishes such as Swedish meatballs and gravlax, modern versions of Nordic open-faced sandwiches and specialty dishes for lunch and early dinner.
+And don't forget desert.
+We are also open until 8 p.m. on Wednesdays for later dining.
+A finely curated selection of crafted cocktails, beer, wine and house-made aquavit is available.

-On Wednesdays, dinner is served from 3 until 8 p.m.
+On Wednesdays, dinner is served until 8 p.m.

 |Tuesday, Thursday & Friday||